COSIMA/cosima-recipes/paper/paper.md

 skills, while recipes demonstrate how those skills combine in realistic analysis tasks.
 Third, the project includes contributor guidance and notebook review conventions that encourage new analyses to be written in a reusable and pedagogically clear style.
+A caveat is that some recipes use high-resolution model output with datasets of order terabytes, so the underlying data are not always practical to distribute or mirror in full.
+However, beyond the initial data-loading step, which usually occurs early in each recipe, the analysis workflows are generally applicable to most operational ocean--sea ice model outputs that can be loaded with xarray [@hoyer2017xarray].

-This structure is valuable beyond the immediate COSIMA context.
+Thus, the structure is valuable beyond the immediate COSIMA context.
 Many research communities maintain model output on shared infrastructure and face the same
 challenge: turning expert tacit knowledge into examples that newcomers can adapt.
 The Cookbook offers a model for how a scientific collaboration can